 - how the competition achieve stated business goals

 - what is the experience offered on their website, social media

-- how we may need our customers’ needs
+- how we may meet our customers’ needs

 Short characteristics of the main competitors: